A festival in a coastline settlement in Lagos is challenging the notion of art in the white cube.

 In 2016 the festival was also titled ‘Confluence’, borrowing from the ideals of open access and creating equal opportunities according to a poetry anthology edited by Akeem Lasisi published by the Association of Nigerian Authors in 2005.
 Artists who participated included Nigerian photographer Adeola Olagunju, performance artist Yusuf Durodola, an accomplished painter best known for his work with recycled waste material and and MES 56 BOYS from Indonesia.

-In 2017 the team has called for works and artistic ideas from artists that explore issues in the area of spiritual, economical, sociological, ecological and marital dimensions of displacement/migration taking place both inside and outside of the African continent.
+In 2017 the team called for works and artistic ideas from artists that explore issues in the area of spiritual, economical, sociological, ecological and marital dimensions of displacement/migration taking place both inside and outside of the African continent.
+In 2019 the theme was ‘Communal Re-imagination’.
+The 2019 edition of the festival will take place 1–8 December.

 Medialab-Prado is a citizen laboratory of production, research and broadcasting of cultural projects that explores the forms of experimentation and collaborative learning that have emerged from digital networks.
 It is part of the Department of Culture and Sports of the Madrid City Council.
 GrigriPixel is a programme of residences, meetings and workshops on the manufacture of magical objects in urban spaces based on collaborative, artistic and digital manufacturing practices and strategies.